awsdocs/incident-manager-user-guide/doc_source/runbooks.md

 1. In the navigation pane, choose **Documents**\.

-1. Choose the template you're updating from the documents list\.
+1. Choose the template you want to update from the documents list\.

 1. Choose the **Content** tab and copy the content of the document\.